Cigarette smoking among 15 year olds

 1. Main facts and figures

-smoking was least common amongst 15 year olds in the Black, Asian and Other ethnic groups
+- smoking was least common amongst the 15 year olds in the Black, Asian and Other ethnic groups

-smoking was most common amongst 15 year olds in the White and Mixed ethnic groups
+- smoking was most common amongst White 15 year olds and those in the Mixed/Multiple ethnic group

-White 15 year olds were nearly 4 times more likely to be smokers than Black 15 year olds
+- 15 year olds who are White were nearly 4 times more likely to be smokers than 15 year olds who are Black

 The ethnic categories used in this data